kaelig/sass-library-boilerplate/README.md

 ## Quick Start

-1. Download or clone this repository (or fork it)
+1. [Download](https://github.com/kaelig/sass-library-boilerplate/archive/master.zip) or clone this repository (or fork it)
-2. Replace all occurrences of "sass-library", "Sass Library", "user/" to your own project and user names, and remove this first part of the README
+2. Replace all occurrences of "sass-library", "Sass Library", "user/"… to your own library and user names.
-3. Start coding!
-4. Push the code to a different repository
+3. Also, remove this first part of the README

 ## Features